 Dr. Ostrowsky completed a medical degree at SUNY Stony Brook, internal medicine residency at the Mayo Clinic, an infectious diseases fellowship at Beth Israel Deaconess Medical Center, and an MPH from Harvard School of Public Health.
 She served as an Epidemiology Intelligence Service (EIS) Officer at the Centers for Disease Control (CDC), addressing issues relating to healthcare acquired infections, resistance and related issues.
 As an EIS officer, Dr. Ostrowsky led two years of a multi-state infection control initiative (32 healthcare facilities, acute and long term care facilities) to control vancomycin-resistant enterococcus.
 Her initiative became a model for regional cooperatives and the subject of her first-authored article in the New England Journal of Medicine.

-Dr. Ostrowsky is a Fellow of the Society for Healthcare Epidemiology of America (SHEA) and the Infectious Society of America (IDSA), and a member of Einstein’s Leo M. David Society (recognized for distinguished, caring and committed teaching of medical students).
+Dr. Ostrowsky is a Fellow of the Society for Healthcare Epidemiology of America (SHEA) and the Infectious Disease Society of America (IDSA), and a member of Einstein’s Leo M. David Society (recognized for distinguished, caring and committed teaching of medical students).
 She was awarded the Montefiore Department of Medicine Inaugural Humanism in Medicine Award in 2016 and Montefiore President’s Award in 2016.
-She was on the planning committee for the 2016 SHEA national meeting and will co-chair the 2017 meeting.
+She was on the planning committee for the 2016-2018 SHEA national meeting and co-chaired the 2017 meeting.
 She is the current chair of the national SHEA education committee and is a member of the national planning committee for the 2020 IDWeek Meeting.